 Early in the morning of Oct.
-2, President Donald Trump announced via Twitter that he and First Lady Melania Trump had tested positive for Covid-19.
+2, 2020, then-President Donald Trump announced via Twitter that he and First Lady Melania Trump had tested positive for Covid-19.
 The diagnosis kicked off a whirlwind of confusion, fed in no small part by a lack of transparency over how the outbreak at the White House began and over the president’s condition.

 Just hours before the president’s announcement — as he attended an indoor fundraiser at his New Jersey golf club — Bloomberg News’ Jennifer Jacobs reported that Trump adviser Hope Hicks had tested positive.
 Hicks had traveled with Trump to Minnesota the night before, and to the first presidential debate in Cleveland the evening before that.
 The president’s travel over those three days raised serious concerns about when he had last tested negative, which the White House did not specify.

 In the ensuing days, other White House staffers and military personnel also tested positive.
 The president’s case is one of many potentially linked to the Sept.
 26 Rose Garden event honoring Supreme Court nominee Amy Coney Barrett, in which attendees mingled in close proximity, without masks.
-In addition to the president and first lady, two Republican senators, former Gov. Chris Christie, former Trump counselor Kellyanne Conway, and press secretary Kayleigh McEnany are among the attendees who have tested positive.
+In addition to the president and first lady, two Republican senators, former Gov. Chris Christie, former Trump counselor Kellyanne Conway, and press secretary Kayleigh McEnany were among the attendees who tested positive.

 After Trump was taken to Walter Reed Medical Center, his doctors flip-flopped on crucial information, including when the president received his diagnosis and whether he was on oxygen support, raising the possibility that Trump may have knowingly exposed supporters and workers in Minnesota and New Jersey to the virus.